Dubes/personal-blog/src/content/2023-01-01-common-mistakes-made-with-experiments.md

 ### Not evaluating them once accepted

 Just because something worked when you introduced it, doesn't mean it was the right choice.
 Learn to let go, even if it was a labor of love.
-Keep an eye on it, and see if it still brings you value, else Marie Kondo that
+Keep an eye on it, and see if it still brings you value, else Marie Kondo that.

 ### Not being aware of the barriers